kingajax/electron-webpacker/README.md

 The build command helps build your Webpack files for Electron's main and renderer process.
 It will load in the webpack.config.js files (or the files specified in ewebpack.json, see ewebpack.json).
-Then, it passes your Webpack config to `webpack-cli` building your source (starting at entry point) into the configured 'dist' folder. e.g., dist/main.js and dist/renderer.js
+Then, it passes your Webpack config to `webpack-cli` building your source (starting at entry point) into the configured 'dist/' folder. e.g., dist/main.js and dist/renderer.js

 `````bash
 epack build